Analysis is the process of converting full text to terms. Depending on which analyzer is used, these phrases:

 - cross-cluster replication (CCR)

-- The cross-cluster replication feature enables you to replicate indices in remote clusters to your local cluster.
+- A feature that enables you to replicate indices in remote clusters to your local cluster.
 For more information, see Cross-cluster replication.

 - cross-cluster search (CCS)